HAWK SENSOR SERIES

 Smart Sensing for Safer and Cleaner Tomorrow™

-PhotonTec’s founders bring over 30 years of optical imaging and sensing expertise to your industrial and environmental monitoring needs.
-Based in Atlanta, GA, we specialize in fluorometric sensors for hydrocarbon and algae detection, leveraging our deep knowledge in optical and photonic technologies – from IR sensing to 3D machine vision and AI-driven inspection systems.
+PhotonTec’s founders bring over 30 years of optical sensing and imaging expertise to your industrial and environmental monitoring needs.
+Based in Atlanta, GA, we specialize in advanced non-contact fluorometric sensors for hydrocarbon and algae detection, utilizing patented CFRS™ technology and deep knowledge in optical and photonic systems.
+Our experience spans a range of applications—from IR sensing to 3D machine vision and AI-driven inspection systems.

 We’d Love to Hear from You